 What subjects do we offer?

-Lycée Michel Lucius currently offers International GCSEs in English and English Literature, in French, German, Luxembourgish, Mathematics, Economics, Global Perspectives, Biology, Chemistry, Physics, Geography, History, Music, Art and Computer Science.
+Lycée Michel Lucius currently offers International GCSEs in English and English Literature, in French, German, Spanish, Chinese, Mathematics, Economics, Global Perspectives, Biology, Chemistry, Physics, Geography, History, Music, Art and Computer Science.

 Why take the International GCSE?